 To acquire an increasing ownership interest in the Fund Group, ENF's financing plan contemplates the issuance by ENF of \$600 million to \$800 million of public equity per year in one or more tranches through 2018 to fund an increasing investment in the Canadian Liquids Pipelines business.
 Enbridge has agreed to backstop the equity funding required by ENF to undertake the growth program embedded in the assets it acquired in the Transaction.
 The amount of public equity issued by ENF will be adjusted as necessary to match its capacity to raise equity funding on favourable terms.
-On November 6, 2015, ENF successfully completed an equity offering of 21.5 million common shares at a price of \$32.60 per share for gross proceeds of \$700 million.
+In November 2015, ENF successfully completed an equity offering of 21.5 million common shares at a price of \$32.60 per share for gross proceeds of \$700 million.
 Concurrent with the closing of the equity offering, Enbridge subscribed for 5.3 million common shares at a price of \$32.60 per share, for total proceeds of \$174 million, on a private placement basis to maintain its 19.9% ownership interest in ENF.

-On April 20, 2016, ENF completed a public equity offering of 20.4 million common shares at a price of \$28.25 per common share (the Offering Price) for gross proceeds of \$575 million.
+On April 20, 2016, ENF completed a public equity offering of 20.4 million common shares at a price of \$28.25 per share for gross proceeds of \$575 million.
 Concurrent with the closing of the equity offering, Enbridge subscribed for 5.1 million common shares at a price of \$28.25 per share, for total proceeds of \$143 million, on a private placement basis to maintain its 19.9% ownership interest in ENF.
-ENF used the proceeds from the sale of the common shares to subscribe for additional Fund Units at the Offering Price.
-The proceeds from the issuance of the Fund Units are being used to repay short-term indebtedness pending investment in the secured growth capital programs of EPAI and EPI.
+ENF used the proceeds from the sale of the common shares to subscribe for additional Fund Units at the price of \$28.25 per share.
+The proceeds from the issuance of the Fund Units are being used to fund the secured growth capital programs of EPAI and EPI.
+On December 1, 2016, EIPLP completed the sale of the Southern Prairie Region assets for total consideration of \$1.08 billion.
+The proceeds will be used to reduce leverage, fund the Fund Group's secured growth program and displace planned equity issuances in 2017.